Sid672/Rangoli/README.md

 # Background

 ### Python turtle library
 - Python turtle library is a popular way to introduce programming to young minds.
-One can create shapes, patterns, learn about functions, loops, variables, and a lot more in programming.
-It's like baby building blocks for coders.
+One can create shapes, patterns, learn about functions, loops, variables and a lot more while programming.

-We know that before drawing anything we need paper, a pen, and colors.
-In the python turtle, the screen is your paper, the turtle is a pen and we can change the colors of the pen.
+Programming is the building block for all coders.
+Like while drawing we need paper, pen and colors.
+In the python turtle, screen becomes your paper, turtle your pen and colors are all in the pen.

-- To import python turtle library write line `import turtle`.
+- To import python turtle library write `import turtle`.
 - To set up a screen(paper) we need a variable `s = turtle.Screen()`.
 By this variable, we can set background colors, add images on the screen and change the size of the screen.
 In the same way a variable for pen `t = turtle.Turtle()` is used to draw.
 - `turtle. done()` is used to pause the screen after the execution of code.
-Otherwise, you can't see the pattern after execution.
+Otherwise, one can't see the pattern after execution.
-- Start with this simple code and run it, then you will get the programming environment of python turtle.
+- One can start with this simple code and run it to get warmed up with the programming environment of python turtle.
 ```python
 import turtle
 s = turtle.Screen()